-MINSIZE [integer] Minimum font size to use when scaling text (pixels).
+MINSIZE [double] Minimum font size to use when scaling text (pixels).
 Default is 4.
+Starting from version 5.4, the value can also be a fractional value (and not only integer).

 OFFSET [x][y] Offset values for labels, relative to the lower left hand corner of the label and the label point.
 Given in pixels.
 In the case of rotated text specify the values as if all labels are horizontal and any rotation will be compensated for.